bbc/software-engineering-technical-assessments/election-api-java/tasks.md

 # Task 1: count each party's "seats"

-Show how many consistuencies (known as "seats") each party has won.
+Show how many constituencies (known as "seats") each party has won.

 For each constituency a winner can be declared: